rdsea/bigdataincidentanalytics/REASONING.md

 How log data gets into Fluentd very much depends on the amount of control one has over the target component:

-* **No control**, only a Docker container or rolling log files: we make the assumption that we either have access to the Docker container or the output log files of the target component.
+* **No control** - only a Docker container or rolling log files: we make the assumption that we either have access to the Docker container's deployment environment or the output log files of the target component.
 In the latter case, the small sibling of Fluentd, called [Fluent Bit](http://fluentbit.org/) is recommended to be deployed as a sidecar container which tails the log file of the component and forwards the logs to the central Fluentd instance.
 Alternatively, for any given Docker container it is possible set a remote Fluentd instance as the log driver ([official documentation](https://docs.docker.com/config/containers/logging/fluentd/)).
-In the prototype [docker-compose.yml](docker-compose.yml) the definition looks like this:
+In the prototype [docker-compose.yml](docker-compose.yml) the definition looks like as shown below.
+This directive tells Docker to output the logs of the container to a Fluentd instance instead of the default stdout.

   ```yaml
   logging: